SiddharthJha1602/ATTENDEASE/README.md

 * Explicit Waits using WebDriverWait
 * Assertions for All Test Cases
 * Externalized Test Data using JSON
-* Screenshot Capture for Test Scenarios
+* Automatic Screenshot Capture for Failed Test Cases
 * HTML Execution Reports using pytest-html

 ---